 Collector Crypt vs Phygitals

 Both live on Solana, both rip random graded cards with an instant sell-back, and they answer the odds question in opposite ways.
 Collector Crypt — the category's #1 by volume — publishes nothing, so RipIndex reverse-engineers its odds from the public pull feed.
-Phygitals — #3 by volume — publishes odds on every pack, and because its pulls mint real NFTs, we go a step further and verify the pulls themselves on-chain (99%+ check out as real Solana assets).
+Phygitals — #3 by volume — publishes odds on every pack, and because its pulls mint real NFTs, we go a step further and verify the pulls themselves on-chain, one by one, as real Solana assets.

 Head to head